mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 $$

 The alpha multipliers just act as scaling constants.
 We could use any scaling constants we want (naturally, this will affect the coefficients we get after applying the transformation).
 In our implementation we use $$ \alpha(0) = 1 $$ and $$ \alpha(x \neq 0) = 2$$.
-As far as I know these are not the ones that JPEG uses but they are simple and seem to work well on practice.
+As far as I know these are not the ones that JPEG uses but they are simple and seem to work well in practice.

 The equation for the basis elements $$\boldsymbol A^{k_1k_2}$$ looks complicated but it's actually pretty simple. $$\boldsymbol A^{k_1k_2}$$ is just the multiplication of two waves.
 One of them is traveling in the $$i$$ direction with a frequency related to $$k_1$$ and the other one is traveling in the $$j$$ direction with a frequency related to $$k_2$$.